 - While that was cooking, I preheated the oven to 350 degrees.

 - Once it was seared, I transferred the pork to a covered Dutch oven and roasted it in the oven until the internal temperature was 160 degrees.
 This took about an hour and 15 minutes.

-It was definitely a big time investment, but 5 pounds of pulled pork-style pork loin lasted for several meals.
+The time investment and attention to detail paid off.
+This 5 pounds of pulled pork-style pork loin lasted for several meals.
 Tacos with black beans, queso fresco, and pickled garden vegetables.
 Cubano sandwiches.
-More tacos.
+Mmm, more tacos.
 Yes, I’ll do it again.